DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data: Experiments

-\myparagraph{Does improved mid-level perception lead to improved low-level and high-level perception?} We use the same models as in Fig. \ref{fig:alignment_dreamset} to examine how performance on our dataset corresponds to performance on two other datasets: BAPPS, containing image triplets with low-level augmentations, and THINGS, containing triplets with categorical variations.
+\myparagraph{Does improved mid-level perception lead to improved low-level and high-level perception?} We use the same models as in Figure \ref{fig:alignment_dreamset} to examine how performance on our dataset corresponds to performance on two others: BAPPS, containing image triplets with low-level augmentations, and THINGS, containing triplets with categorical variations.
 Training on our dataset improves human alignment on BAPPS but \textit{decreases} alignment on THINGS, suggesting that humans, when making an automatic judgment, tend to focus on appearance-based visual differences (captured in BAPPS and our dataset) rather than high-level object category.
-For detailed results, refer to the SM.
+We additionally evaluate on the TID2013 \cite{tid2013} and KADID-10k \cite{kadid10k} image quality assessment (IQA) benchmarks as alternative low-level datasets.
+Similar to BAPPS, we find that our metric outperforms base models and is competitive with low-level metrics despite not training for low-level similarity.
+For full results, see SM Section \ref{sec:addl_eval}.